dcormick/objective-c-style-guide/README.md

 # NextFaze Objective-C Style Guide

-This style guide outlines the coding conventions of the iOS teams at NextFaze.
+This style guide outlines the coding conventions of the iOS team at NextFaze.
 It is based on the [NYTimes guide](https://github.com/NYTimes/objetive-c-style-guide).

 ## Introduction